Luxury Maserati sports cars to go on sale in India again

-NEW DELHI (Reuters) - Italian carmaker Fiat Chrysler is set to starting selling luxury Maserati cars in India again nearly three years after troubles with its former partner in the country forced it to pull out temporarily.
+NEW DELHI, July 15 (Reuters) - Italian carmaker Fiat Chrysler is set to starting selling luxury Maserati cars in India again nearly three years after troubles with its former partner in the country forced it to pull out temporarily.

 Fiat Chrysler Chief Executive Sergio Marchionne is pursuing ambitious sales targets for Maserati and other brands under a turnaround plan outlined last year.
 A big push into Asia is key for the company to achieve its target of selling 75,000 Maseratis each year by 2018.